horialex/OpenAPI-Dredd-validation/readme.md

 # API Validation with Dredd

 This project uses Dredd for API contract validation based on the Swagger 2.0 specification, which is generated from an OpenAPI 3.0 specification using the `@api-spec-converter` library.
+I am using **Express** as a backeend server for this example

 I have careated a dummy API with 2 GET endpoints that read the data from a json file
-   1. GET products
+   1. GET /products
-   2. GET product/{id}
+   2. GET /products/{id}
+   3. POST /products
+   4. PUT /products
+   5. DELETE /products

 The goal is to validate the response of these endpoints that are according to the OpenAPI spec file using Dredd.